-- E. Priority for training shall be given to improving the skills of unemployed and underemployed individuals - F. Training in operational strategies to improve efficiency of business operations connected to an expansion - G. Training Providers may request administrative cost recovery and MDA may approve on a case by case basis.
-Administrative costs will be capped at 5 percent but the negotiated amount will be approved based on the justifiable costs associated with each project.

-MDA will take wage rates into consideration when making a determination on the amount of grant funds to make available to the Benefitting Business.
-Higher wage rates are a factor in MDA's recruitment of industries and as such will be a factor in the determination of how MS Works Funds will be allocated.
+- E. Training Providers may request administrative cost recovery and AccelerateMS may approve on a case-by-case basis.
+Administrative costs will be capped at two percent (2%) but may be negotiated up to a maximum of five percent (5%) based on the justifiable costs associated with each project. - F. AccelerateMS will take wage rates into consideration when making a determination on the amount of grant funds made available to the Benefitting Business.
+Higher wage rates are a factor in Mississippi's recruitment of industries and as such will be a factor in the determination of how MS Works Funds are allocated.